 It's a common problem, affecting more than 1 in every 10 women within a year of giving birth.
 It can also affect fathers and partners.

 It's important to seek help as soon as possible if you think you might be depressed, as your symptoms could last months or get worse and have a significant impact on you, your baby and your family.

-With the right support, which can include self-help strategies and therapy, most women make a full recovery.
+With the right support most people make a full recovery.

 Symptoms of postnatal depression

 Many women feel a bit down, tearful or anxious in the first week after giving birth.

 This is often called the "baby blues" and is so common that it's considered normal.

 The "baby blues" do not last for more than 2 weeks after giving birth.